Oregon Corn Mazes

 Be sure to check out their website for further information, hours and prices.
 Most are open in September and October.
 Many have pumpkins, fresh food, live animals, hayrides, and games which may have different hours or additional costs.

 Oregon Farms 2015

 Lone Pine Farms Limited – Junction City, OR

-Opens October 1, 2014.
+Opens October 1, 2015.
 Lone Pine Farms was started in 1985 by Mike Jenson.
 10 acre daytime maze is open daily in October.
-Past themes have included XScream (2013) and Witch Way to Lone Pine Farms (2012).
+Past themes have included the Farm (2014), XScream (2013) and Witch Way to Lone Pine Farms (2012).
 Ages 12 and up are $6.
 Others are $4.
 Maze is haunted on Friday through Sunday nights in October.
 The cost is $13 (Sunday) or $15 (Friday-Saturday).
 There’s also a pumpkin patch, hayride, cow train and petting barn.
 Located 15 minutes north of Eugene.

 Muddy Creek Corn Maze – Corvallis, OR

 The Davis family has been farming in Willamette Valley for over 70 years.
 They sold the dairy farm in 2000 and started their corn maze in 2003.
 The seven acre corn maze is open on weekends in the Fall.
 Past themes have included OSU Beaver Football (2013), Pigs in the Pumpkin Patch (2012) and Fall Harvest (2011).
 They also offer a pumpkin patch, hayrides, cow train and tractor swings.